What paperwork do I need to complete for PIPS?

 This document also needs to be completed before you start your PIPS.
-It is your responsibility to ensure that your host has completed it and returned it to your PIPS Contact.
+It is your responsibility to ensure that your host has completed and returned it to your PIPS Contact.

-Download the Health and Safety Checklist here:
+For Leeds and York students, download the Health and Safety Checklist here:

 3/ Learning Gain Tool